-Networking and Telecommunication
+Networking and Telecommunication 3 credits

-This course examines the principles and methods of data communication, information theory, distributed processing systems, network protocols and security, standards, network management, and general computer interfacing.
-Prerequisite: BSAD/CPSC 241.
-See also BSAD 323.
-Offered Spring (odd), M5.
+This course examines to principles and methods of data communication, focusing on the OSI and TCP/IP models for describing network protocols, security, standards, and network design and implementation.
+Prerequisite: CPSC 242.
+Offered Fall (even), M5.